jsoref/reactos/rostests/testdata/old/ReadMe.txt

 We can not test follow format yet.

-Follow format need be genreted to complete all test *.fon : Font resource file.
+Follow format need be generated to complete all test *.fon : Font resource file.
 *.fnt : Raw bitmap font file.
 *.ttc : East Asian Windows: TrueType font collection.
 *.fot : TrueType resource file.
 *.mmm  : multiple master Type1 font resource file.
 It must be used with .pfm and .pfb files.

-Follow format have been genrate from test.std with fontforge in cygwin test.otf test.pfb test.pfm
+Follow format have been generated from test.std with fontforge in cygwin test.otf test.pfb test.pfm